Heading to Disney World? You’ll need a place to stay.

 Just what are those benefits, you ask?

-- price: total cost for your reservation, and be sure to factor in perks and costs associated with each resort
+- price (the total cost for your reservation, including fees & costs associated with each resort)

-Value Resorts are your least expensive option, and that is reflected in them also having the least amount of amenities and the smallest rooms.
+Value Resorts are your least expensive option, and that is reflected in them also having the least number of amenities and the smallest rooms.

 But Value Resorts are also some of the most fun and in-your-face Disney of any of the Disney World resorts.
 With over-the-top theming and giant icons that flank their grounds, plus family-friendly Quick Service dining options, this is an excellent choice if you’re looking for a budget-friendly on-site option that will wow kids.

 Disney World has 5 resorts at their “Value” level: